 Do you want to get an auto-wah tone, as popularized in the ’70s by plenty of bands?
 This is a very unique tone and some manufacturers have painstakingly constructed units that can reproduce vintage auto-wah.

-On the other hand, if you want a more modern tone that feels current and also gives you a unique sound to make your own, a modern envelope filter is the way to go.
+On the other hand, if you want a more modern tone that feels current and also gives you a unique sound to make your own, a modern pedal is the way to go.

 You could also opt for something that offers the best of both worlds: vintage auto-wah with the option of obtaining modern tones to take you on an experimental journey.